Robert Dixon (soldier)

 Robert Walter Dixon (September 11, 1921 – November 15, 2024) was an American World War II veteran who was the last surviving member of the U.S. Army’s all-Black regiment known as the Buffalo Soldiers.

 Early life

 Dixon was born in Manhattan.
-He was one of five children born to Benjamin Dixon and Louise (Hammond) Dixon.
+He was one of five children born to Benjamin Dixon and Louise Dixon (née Williams).
 Dixon grew up in New York City.

 Military service

 At the start of World War II in 1941, Dixon enlisted in the Army, serving as a corporal in Buffalo Soldiers.
 Dixon would be stationed at West Point Academy in Hudson Valley, where he was among the Buffalo Soldiers who trained cadets in mounted tactics and horseback riding.

 Post-World War II life

 After World War II ended, Dixon opted to stay in the Hudson Valley area, working at an I.B.M. facility in Poughkeepsie, New York.
 At the time of his retirement from I.B.M. in 1977, Dixon served as manager for a unit that built computer motherboards.